Sorry, this program is not available for local students.

 - private law firms

-Integral to the success of RMIT justice programs are their close links with the Dispute Resolution Centre, the court system, community legal centres and criminal justice agencies that augments the program design, development and delivery.
+Integral to the success of RMIT justice programs are their close links with the Dispute Resolution Centre, the court system, community legal centres and criminal justice agencies.
+These links influence and complement program design, development and delivery.

-This program is developed in consultation with an Advisory Committee made up of representatives from the Department of Justice, Courts and Tribunals, Corrections Victoria, Victoria Police, Australian Federal Police and the wider justice community.
-Their involvement ensures that the program is vocationally relevant, meets the needs of graduate employers and is up to date with latest issues.
+This program is developed in consultation with an advisory committee made up of representatives from the Department of Justice, courts and tribunals, Corrections Victoria, Victoria Police, Australian Federal Police and the wider justice community.
+Their involvement ensures that the program is vocationally relevant, meets the needs of graduate employers and incorporates the latest issues emerging in the sector.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.